IPM parameters

 ipm add --package mycompany/MyPackage

-Add version 1.2.3 of package MyPackage to the workspace
+Add version 1.2.3 of package MyPackage to the workspace:

 ipm add --package mycompany/MyPackage --version 1.2.3